 Frequency specific offset for equal priority E-UTRAN frequencies.

+QoffsetMTC

+This specifies the offset to be used for cell selection and re-selection by non-BL UEs.

 Qoffsetscptm

 This specifies the offset to be used for cell re-selection for SC-PTM service reception for BL UE, UE in enhanced coverage and NB-IoT UE.
 The same offset is applicable to all frequencies providing MBMS services via SC-PTM.